echoes1971/rhobee/docs/ROADMAP.md

 ## 🎯 MVP - Priority Features

 ### Search & Discovery (NEXT - MVP BLOCKER)
-- [ ] Full-text search in HTML content
+- [ ] Full-text search in HTML content // 👤 Roberto: A search box in the NavBar that leads to a /nav/search with results and filters
   - [ ] Anonymous user search (public content only)
   - [ ] Logged user search (public + accessible content)
 - [ ] Advanced filters